 After six miserable weeks that included almost every imaginable fiasco, my pregnant wife finally cried, “I want to go home!”

-Years of hard work, failure and desperation sprung to life overnight.
+Years of hard work, failure and desperation sprung back to life, overnight!

-Apparently, a few of the marketing tips I picked up while struggling in the ministry all those years were paying off.
-Family and friends started calling with their business challenges.
+Apparently, the marketing skills I picked up while struggling in the ministry all those years were finally paying off.
+Family and friends started calling with their business challenges and we helped them succeed with a combination of search engine optimization, pay per click marketing, and sales training.

 It’s like I turned into a marketing prophet — able to clearly see the future — and the money got real easy, real fast.

-Today, I would describe myself as an self-employed marketing junkie, sales trainer, author, agent, husband, and sentimental family man.
+Today, I would describe myself as an self-employed marketing consultant, sales trainer, author, speaker, husband, and sentimental family man.
+You can apply to work with me if you want to improve your business results with SEO or PPC.

 You’re about to read some of the tips, tricks and strategies I’ve used to help me build other people’s businesses.
 I’m not shy about sharing my marketing stories.
-I hope you’ll return the favor and leave your comments too:
+You can apply to work with me by clicking here.